bkimminich/kata-botwars/README.md

 --------------- | -----------
 Defense Down | Reduces the _Armor_ and _Resistance_ of a bot by 50%.
 Can not be inflicted on bots who are already under this effect.
 Offense Down | Reduces all caused _Damage_ of a bot by 50%.
 Can not be inflicted on bots who are already under this effect.
-Continuous Damage | Damage over Time (DoT) effect that reduces a bot's integrity by '''power of attacker - armor of affected bot''' each turn until it expires.
+Continuous Damage | Damage over Time (DoT) effect that reduces a bot's integrity by ```power of attacker - armor of affected bot``` each turn until it expires.
 Can be stacked multiple times on the same bot.
 Bomb | Performs a delayed _Standard Attack_ on the affected bot when its duration expires.
 Can be stacked multiple times on the same bot.
 Speed Down | Slows the Turn Meter down by 25% which reduces the amount of actions a bot can take during battle.
 Stun | Stunned bots will miss their next turn.